treetalk/live/README.md

 ### Users
 All community members are potential users of Tree Talk!
 The app has two primary groups of users, **catalysts** and **creators**.
 - **Catalysts** are community members who use the app more to explore and discover than to actively contribute.
-Catalysts regularly view events, follow projects, track their conservation actions, and use the app.
+Catalysts regularly view events, follow projects, track their conservation actions, and just generally use the app.
-- **Creators** contribute data and art, host events, actively create and own projects, and support environmental projects.
+- **Creators** contribute data and art, host events, actively create and own projects, and support environmental initiatives.

 ### Views
 The web app will have four primary views - **Details**, **Map**, **Mosaic**, and **Social**: